Sudhandar/blog/docs/index.md

 ## About Me {: #about-me }

-I’m Sudhandar Balakrishnan, an **Applied AI Consultant** who helps growing companies build AI systems that drive real business results.
+I’m Sudhandar Balakrishnan, an Applied AI Consultant who helps premium coaches and professional services save time, reduce burnout, and focus on strategy by building automated workflows and reporting systems.

-Before consulting, I worked as a **Data Scientist at Loblaws**, where I built AI systems that processed over 300,000 patient profiles, automated compliance audits across 700,000+ forms, and cut operational risks that could have cost millions in fines.
+Before consulting, I worked as a **Data Scientist at Loblaws**, Canada's largest retail and pharmacy chain.
+There, I led the rollout of a GenAI-powered compliance report that expanded audit coverage from 1,000 to 700,000 forms—saving 30+ hours of manual work and millions in potential fines.

+And if you’re wondering who I am beyond work, I quit my corporate job because I wanted to build my own business and work for myself.
+Outside of work, you’ll probably find me exploring cafes in downtown Toronto or lifting weights at the gym.

 I also hold a **Master’s degree in Computer Engineering from Queen’s University**, where I specialized in Artificial Intelligence.
 My research focused on applying **Generative AI techniques to financial data**.

-Over the years, I’ve built dozens of AI proof-of-concepts that never made it into production.
-That frustration pushed me to dig deeper into why.

-I realized that AI research is very different from Applied AI.
-Applied AI is about building systems that fit your business and deliver measurable results.This realization made me pivot to working on systems that actually drive business results.

-That’s the gap I help companies overcome.

 ### Professional Experience

 - **Data Scientist II at Loblaw Companies Limited**
     - Delivered 300,000+ personalized patient profiles that enabled targeted health recommendations, increasing patient engagement and improving long-term care outcomes

-    - Automated medication review audits using GenAI, expanding coverage from 1,000 to 700,000 forms enabling healthcare providers to identify high-risk patients 86% faster
+    - Automated compliance reports using GenAI, expanding coverage from 1,000 to 700,000 forms enabling healthcare providers to improve compliance and reduce operational risks

-    - Reduced critical data loss detection from 3+ days to just 6 hours eliminating compliance risks that could have resulted in millions in regulatory penalties

     - Built NER systems that increased condition identification by 300%, enabling early interventions that improved both patient outcomes and operational efficiency

+    - Led a cross-functional team to automate a critical monitoring system for 160+ services, reducing data loss detection time from 3+ days to 6 hours and eliminating 1 hour of daily manual updates, using Google Cloud Composer and Airflow.

 - **Data Scientist at ZoomRx Inc.**

     - Partnered with pharmaceutical leaders (Pfizer, Genentech, Bristol Myers Squibb) to deliver AI solutions that drove strategic decision-making

-    - Implemented a $2M RAG knowledge graph system that transformed how pharma clients accessed critical information saving them 8+ hours weekly in research time
+    - Instrumental in building a stable knowledge graph for an enterprise search engine (RAG) worth $2M that recognized drugs, diseases, ﬁrms, and acronyms and established relationships between the entities.

     - Automated ETL pipelines that eliminated 20+ hours of manual work monthly, allowing clients to redirect resources to high-value initiatives